 Amazon launches Fire TV

-Amazon Fire TVAmazon has entered the TV set-top fight with their new Fire TV, a small box with most of the features rumored to be coming in the next AppleTV – voice control (the remote has a mic), apps, and a heavy emphasize on gaming (well done, Amazon, for beating Apple to the market with this!).
+Amazon has entered the TV set-top fight with their new Fire TV, a small box with most of the features rumored to be coming in the next AppleTV – voice control (the remote has a mic), apps, and a heavy emphasize on gaming (well done, Amazon, for beating Apple to the market with this!).
 You can read more about it at Engadget or pick one up for $99 at Amazon today.